satyy/facebook-graph-api/README.md

 - Next, you can also configure the intrested districts in India for which the stats will be published.
    1. `fb.post.district.names`, this can take multiple district names all separated by comma.

+- Apart from API, there is also a scheduler running, which fetch data from server and publish the stats to the fb group after every configured interval of time.
+The time when to run scheduler can be configured as cron expression and currently, it is configured to run at the start of every hour.
+Details can be found in file `com.satyy.fb.scheduler.PublishScheduler.java`

 ## Build and Run
 1. Checkout repo.